-We're looking for a partner that believes in the company, and understands the growth potential.
+We're looking for a partner that believes in our mission, and understands the growth potential.
 Ideally, somebody that ether has previous experience in the industry, or somebody that can bring any other added value, and "take a seat" at the round table.
-In exchange for the capital injection, we're offering proportional equity.
+In exchange we're offering proportional equity.

 - Proven concept, and tested the products with both B2B and B2C